TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/visual-basic/index.md

 {% endraw %}

-Reverse String in Visual Basic was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

 - AaronLenoir
 - Andrew Reid

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 07 2019 08:23:20.
 The solution was first committed on May 04 2018 23:43:40.
 As a result, documentation below may be outdated.